SprihaAnand/rebooked/README.md

 7. Reviews and ratings: The platform would allow users to leave reviews and ratings for books and other users, creating a sense of community and helping to promote trust and transparency within the platform.

 8. In-app messaging: The platform could include an in-app messaging feature that allows users to communicate with each other about books they are interested in, without having to exchange personal contact information.
+9. Book wishlist: Users could create a wishlist of books they are interested in, and receive notifications when those books become available for exchange or sale.

+10. User verification: To promote trust and safety within the platform, users could be required to verify their identity and address before being able to use the platform.

+11. Book recommendations: The platform could use algorithms and user data to provide personalized book recommendations based on the user's interests and past behavior.

+12. Social media integration: The platform could integrate with social media platforms to allow users to share their listings and promote the availability of affordable books to their friends and followers.

+13. Mobile app: The platform could also be available as a mobile app, allowing users to access the platform on-the-go and making it even easier to access affordable books.

+14. Multiple languages: To make the platform more accessible to non-native English speakers, it could be available in multiple languages, with support for translation of book titles and descriptions.

+15. Community events: The platform could organize community events, such as book fairs and book clubs, to bring users together in person and promote a sense of community around the shared goal of promoting access to books.

+## 📌 Roles
+The application works on three profile roles namely User,organisations,Platform administrator and Community coordinator .
+The roles in <b>Rebooked</b> are important because they help to ensure that the platform operates effectively and efficiently, while also promoting a sense of community and trust among users.</br>

+<b> 1.
+User </b> </br>
+This is the most basic profile type and would be assigned to anyone who signs up to use the platform.
+Users would be able to create listings for books they want to exchange, sell or donate, browse other users' listings, and contact other users through the platform's messaging feature.

+<b> 2.
+Organisations </b> </br>
+This profile type could be assigned to educational institutions that wish to participate in the project by donating or exchanging books.
+Schools or colleges could create a profile for their institution and list the books they have available for donation or exchange.
+Users could then browse the school or college's listings and request the books they are interested in.

+<b> 3.
+Platform administrator </b> </br>
+This role would be responsible for managing and maintaining the platform, ensuring that it is operating smoothly and addressing any technical issues that arise.
+The platform administrator would also be responsible for setting and enforcing the policies and guidelines for the platform